4paradigm/OpenMLDB/CONTRIBUTING.md

   - the commit messages follow our [commit convention](https://github.com/4paradigm/rfcs/blob/main/style-guide/commit-convention.md)

 - Push your commits to your forked repository
-- Submit a pull request to merge from your branch to the OpenMLDB's base branch
+- Submit a pull request to merge from your branch to the OpenMLDB's main branch
 - Address any comments from our community about your PR
 - The PR will be merged by our maintainers after all comments are addressed.